 Spain and France Partner to Explore Joint Underwater Pipeline and Electrical Connection for Green Hydrogen

-and France have agreed to explore the potential for installing an electrical connection alongside a proposed underwater pipeline for transporting between the nations, according to Spain's Energy Minister, Teresa Ribera.
+and have agreed to explore the potential for installing an electrical connection alongside a proposed underwater pipeline for transporting between the nations, according to Spain's Energy Minister, Teresa Ribera.

 The Spanish government, which has raised concerns about the country's energy isolation from other parts of Europe, believes that strengthening connections with France will aid in increasing Europe's energy security and achieving its climate objectives.